 Reformation is likely an ethical fashion brand that you’re already familiar with, given its popularity among A-list celebrities and style influencers.
-Its clothes are totally on trend all the time, and sustainability is at the core of its business model.
+Its clothes are totally on-trend all the time, and sustainability is at the core of its business model.
 Win-win.
 All products are manufactured in the brand’s downtown LA headquarters or produced by ethical manufacturing partners using sustainable methods and materials.
 The company’s mission is to “lead and inspire a sustainable way to be fashionable”.
 This year, it also announced that it would extend its covetable offerings to plus sizes, and now offers an extended range up to 3X.

 Shop Reformation here.